cloudControl/documentation/Guides/Ruby/Ruby on Rails.md

 To use a database you should choose an Add-on from [Data Storage category][data-storage-addons].

+You can use MySQL or PostgreSQL databases.
+The following section shows how to use PostgreSQL, and the next one how to use MySQL.
+If you want, you can skip one of them.

+#### PostgreSQL database
 Let's use PostgresSQL with the [ElephantSQL Add-on][postres-addon].

 First add the free option of the Add-on to the "default" deployment: